aidanandrucyk/LinearAlgebra250/README.md

 # LinearAlgebra250
-My MATLAB Assignments corresponding to Introductory Linear Algebra 250 of the Rutgers University-New Brunswick Mathematics Department.
+MATLAB Assignments corresponding to Introductory Linear Algebra 250 of the Rutgers University-New Brunswick Mathematics Department.

+This work is not to be copied under any circumstances.